beehive-lab/DFLOW/client/README.md

 Python 3 is required (tested on python 3.8).

+The project is developed to run on unix based systems.

-## Linux Setup
+## Setup & Run

-The run script in root of the client script installs all dependencies and runs the client.
+The run script in root of the client script directory installs all dependencies and runs the client.

 `./run`